wiegertj/EBG/README.md

 This command will use the MSA in fasta format, and the best tree inferred with RAxML-NG and the model.
 By selecting ```-t b```(oth) EBG will ouput the bootstrap predictions as well as the probabilities for exceeding different bootstrap thresholds (70, 75, 80, 85).
 The results will be stored in a folder called test.

+Please remember, that EBG requires an installation of RAxML-NG.
+By default it uses the command ```raxml-ng```.
+If youre RAxML-NG installation is not part of the PATH variable, you can specify the path to the RAxML-NG binary file with the parameter ```-raxmlng PATH_TO_RAXMLNG```.
 ### References
 * A. M. Kozlov, D. Darriba, T. Flouri, B. Morel, and A. Stamatakis (2019) **RAxML-NG: a fast, scalable and user-friendly tool for maximum likelihood phylogenetic inference**